 Move your models into the new folder

-At the first hurdle you need to make a decision about whether to move the models directly into your engine or just a folder in the main app models folder or not.
-To keep things simple, I will assume you will move them into a folder in the main app such as app/models/auth (for the first example).
+folder in the main app models folder or not.
+To keep things simple, I will assume you will move them into a folder in

 You can move directly into an engine, but you might have other issues, especially if your models have other dependencies.
 Remember, once you have your models all namespaced up, you can always do another PR later (this is the approach I mostly took).